 Here, my references would mostly be made to a hunting GPS because these devices would enable you to locate yourself in a matter of seconds.

-Most people who have spent significant amount of time outdoors would have experienced moments of fear, thinking how to backtrack to a place that they are familiar with.
+Most people who have spent a significant amount of time outdoors would have experienced moments of fear, thinking how to backtrack to a place that they are familiar with.
 Some of them were lucky where they met friends who were familiar with the place.
 Some would have gotten lost and even experience foul weather even when they are still on the move.
 Getting a good GPS would ensure that you would not experience such ordeal!

 You would also be able to identify legal hunting zones and you are given further information about the hunting area of your choice.
 Hence, you can use this information and analyze in order to increase your hunting success rate.